 2. An Increased Focus on Efficiencies

-Of course, when it comes to reefer trucking trends, efficiency is on the top of the list.
+Of course, when it comes to reefer trucking trends, efficiency is on the top of the list of current trends.
 In addition to efficient gas usage, making sure a refrigeration unit is capable of meeting demands is also critically important.
-Companies like Carrier Transicold say their latest X4 units use 5 to 22 percent less fuel than previous models.
-The latest units from Vector also claim to use up to 26 percent less fuel than the models they succeeded.
-Other advances in electric standby technology allow reefer units to maintain their temperatures without running the diesel engine while parked.
+Newer truck models are using less fuel and have electric standby technology, which allows reefer units to maintain their temperatures without running the diesel engine while parked.

-If you’re an owner-operator, you’re constantly thinking about what was you can save costs and make your rigs more efficient.
+If you’re an owner-operator, you’re constantly thinking about ways that you can save costs and make your rig more efficient.
 When we’re talking about reefer trucking trends, solar power is another way refrigerated trucking is staying ahead of the game.
-Third-party vendors like ThermoKing offer add-on solar panels that can really help lower fuel consumption and reduce emissions, all while extending battery life.
-These panels can be rather expensive, but hopefully, the cost savings can translate into better pay and driver benefits if you or your company adopt them.
+Third-party vendors offer add-on solar panels that can really help lower fuel consumption and reduce emissions, all while extending battery life.
+These panels can be rather expensive.
+However, hopefully the cost savings can translate into better pay and driver benefits if you or your company adopt them.

 3. Changing Regulations and Duty Cycles

 One of the most major things to hit the trucking industry in a while is the supreme court’s mandate requiring ELDs.
 Most of the time, reefer trucking jobs entail getting the product from one point to the next as quickly as possible.
 With ELDs monitoring every move, the need to get the trailer load and unloaded quickly has never been so pressing.
 At the same time, many fleets and companies are moving toward shorter hauls in order to get drivers home more often.
 These reefer trucking trends also hold true in the rest of the industry.